Doctor of Philosophy

 Lastly, the relationship between focal entrapment neuropathies with respect to the degree of FDB was examined in patients with relatively acute ulnar neuropathy localized to the elbow (UNE) and compared to previous results obtained in CTS patients from experiments 1 and 2 (experiment 4).
 Surprisingly, the results failed to demonstrate FDB in the remaining ulnar motor fibers across the elbow, despite evidence of severe demyelination as demonstrated by the significant conduction slowing and conduction block observed through conventional motor nerve testing.
 This suggests that the margin of safety for ulnar nerve transmission is intact at physiological rates of 30-Hz in the remaining ulnar motor fibers, despite the evidence of significant conduction slowing, and that there may be a separate mechanism involved in acute focal UNE that differs from the more chronic entrapment of CTS.

 Watson, Brad V., "Frequency-Dependent Conduction Block In Demyelinating Focal Neuropathies" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 883.